 He told me that he didn’t understand why women want men who don’t have their stuff together.
 Girl, he just wasn’t that into you.
 Granted, he might not have had his stuff together but we were young and we could’ve built together, at least that’s what I thought.
 I know first hand how awful, embarrassing and painful that can be.
 To put yourself out there and get rejected messes with your mind and confidence.
 I can deal with it a lot better now but in high school (hers happened in high school), the smallest things are so magnified and seem so important.
 My situation happened at work and I had to see him everyday.
 I had to deal with people saying how cute we were together knowing he didn’t want that type of relationship from me.

 For both, Lysa and myself, time healed those wounds of rejection.
-I somehow think it would be that easy if it was the only rejection that we had to endure but it wasn’t.
+I somehow think it would have been that easy if it was the only rejection that we had to endure but it wasn’t.
 Each rejection added to the pain, the sense of loss, decrease in value and overall feeling of the older rejection supporting the reasoning behind the newer ones.
 Those situations make you feel like not just running away but disappearing.
 It fools you into thinking if you could be smaller or be prettier or funnier or just make someone fall in love with you that those feelings would go away but they don’t.
 They imprint on your subconscious.
 It’s transforming.
 It’s not just an incident that happened to you, it’s who you’ve become and we think we have to either live with it or live the rest of our lives trying to get over it.

-Avoiding future relationship won’t fix it.
+Avoiding future relationships won’t fix it.
 Staying busy enough or becoming successful enough or accumulating enough won’t fix it.
 I closed my eyes and said “Lord, what will fix this?
 What will take away this feeling that I’m going to be stuck in seasons of darkness the rest of my life?”
 Three words popped into my mind: Turn to Me.
-(TerKeurst, page
+(TerKeurst, page 191

 Wow, doesn’t that sound good? but on some real stuff, how do you?
+Turn to God, that is?
 My heart is broken and I’ve tried nursing it and I can’t seem to find the remedy and the last thing I want to hear is that I have to do another thing.
 That’s real.
 So how do you get close enough to God for Him to heal you?
 You take in His word.
 One of my favorites is “If you love me, you will keep my commands.”
 John 14:15 (NIV) I’ve held on to that word.
 It has brought me through some of the worst times in my life.
 It holds me accountable.
 I’m not concerned what anyone else is doing but I constantly ask myself, “What is my love looking like?”

 I couldn’t do that until I got to the end of me trying to bandage my own hurts.
 I didn’t want to deal with them.
-I’m not sure if I was too busy or if it was too painful but eventually I had to rip the bandaid off and deal with the issues.
+I’m not sure if I was too busy or if it was too painful but eventually I had to rip the band aid off and deal with the issues.
 I couldn’t do that by myself so I started becoming more transparent about what was going on.
 As I was being ministered to someone said “Your dad couldn’t give you what he didn’t have.
 He gave you all he could.
 His job was to get you here and if that was it then you can’t expect more.”
 At that point, I still couldn’t accept it but it kept ringing in my spirit until it irritated me.
 So I sat by myself one day and I asked myself.
 “What do you expect?” and my answer shocked me “I expected Heathcliff Huxtable.”
 There.
 It.
 Was.
 I didn’t get that love and attention as a child but he was great to my sisters and that wasn’t fair.
 As much as I love my sisters, I knew they deserved it but I couldn’t help but to say “But I did too.”
 That broke me.
 I literally sunk down until I fell to my knees sobbing uncontrollably.
 I deserved better and every time I tried, whether it was with my dad or a guy that I liked, I somehow began to expect rejection.
 I didn’t think that they would stay.
-I thought they couldn’t outlove me so they would leave.
-The rejection of my dad made me an overachiever, so if I couldn’t do it, it couldn’t be done or I couldn’t count on anyone to be there for me like I was there for them.
+I thought they couldn’t out-love me so they would leave.
+The rejection of my dad made me an overachiever, so if I couldn’t do it, it couldn’t be done or I couldn’t count on anyone to be there for me like I was for them.

 Steal a girl’s hope and you stomp the life out of her sweetest desire.
 (TerKeurst, page 196)

 Before my ah-ha moment, I couldn’t identify that.
 I had seen so many good examples of a father in my friend’s fathers so I knew it was possible.
 So I finally, presented myself back to my manufacture.
 I told Him my story, I told Him that I heard He was my father too and how I needed one.
-I told Him I couldn’t count on my Earthly one and asked Him if he would take over because I could no longer carry the burden of perfection.
+I told Him I couldn’t count on my earthly one and asked Him if he would take over because I could no longer carry the burden of perfection.
 I didn’t come to Him conventionally.
 I didn’t always remember to read His word but I would hold on to certain scriptures that would minister life back to me.
 I also became really active in my congregation because I knew I had to get around people that had my answers and could pour life into me.
 After a while, I began to be able to do the same for others and as of last year I began to build a relationship with my dad.

 Currently I haven’t talked to him in a couple of months.
 There were no falling outs this time.
 Time simply slipped by and once I realized it I got intimidated.
 I know the longer I wait the more time we lose but this is an area in which I still struggle.